Aaron-Ochieng/go-geolocalization/README.md

-# Groupie-tracker
+# Groupie-tracker-Visualizations

-Groupie Tracker is a web application designed to interact with a given API to manipulate and display data about bands and artists.
+Groupie Tracker Visualizations is a web application designed to interact with a given API to manipulate and display data about bands and artists.
 The project involves creating a user-friendly website that visualizes this information through various data visualizations such as blocks, cards, tables, lists, pages, and graphics.

 ## API Overview